rhymes-ai/Allegro/README.md

 - [ ] Visual quality enhancement

 ## Support
-If you encounter any problems or have any suggestions, feel free to [open an issue](https://github.com/rhymes-ai/Allegro/issues/new) or send an email to huanyang@rhymes.ai.
+If you encounter any problems or have any suggestions, feel free to [open an issue](https://github.com/rhymes-ai/Allegro/issues/new) or send an email to hyang@fastmail.com.

 ## Citation
 Please consider citing our technical report if you find the code and pre-trained models useful for your project.